tupai-os/deus/README.md

 # Deus

-A portable microkernel written in Rust.
+A portable kernel written in Rust.

 ---